Thanks to modern technology, the popularity of work-from-home jobs where people use their residence as their office is on the rise.

 #2].
 Over working, working too much

 Most people that are working from home have been known to work for more hours compared to their counterparts that are working in the office.
-This can probably be attributed to the fact that working from home offers greater working hours flexibility and freedom.

 As much as working from home is a great way to make money, one still must be able to try to create time for a break just like in normal office settings.
-Create time to truly disconnect away from your engagement for refreshments or other activities because if you’re not being careful, you can find yourself working 24 hours daily for seven days none stop.

 #3].
 Absent on calls, not keeping appointments

 Even though your home is your office, you wouldn’t want to allow your clients to come to your home for a meeting as people do in a normal office setting.
-There is a possibility that an employer or client will trust you more when sees you in an office.

-So, the fact that you are working from home doesn’t give you the freedom to miss calls and appointments.
 You should always make sure that you work towards keeping the trust between you and your clients.
-Remember that if something goes wrong, it can be much more of a problem in the client’s eyes than if something goes wrong in the office.
+If something goes wrong, it can be a problem in the client’s eyes than if something goes wrong in the office.

 #4].
 Economizing on family responsibilities

-Economizing on parental responsibilities is one of the major mistakes people that work from home are commonly making and if you are not being careful enough, it might lead you to lose clients’ trust.
-Remember that just because you are at home doesn’t mean that you should be in charge of every parental responsibility.
+Economizing on parental responsibilities is one of the major mistakes people that work from home are commonly making.
+If you are not being careful enough, it may lead you to lose you clients’ trust.

 Try to distribute parental responsibilities, and if you have a toddler, get a babysitter to help you look after your toddler.
 Your clients would never be happy with you if your toddler interrupts during a conference or a phone call.